albertfares/yt-data-analysis/README.md

 ## Acknowledgments :ballot_box_with_check::
 AI coding assistants were used to assist with code implementation, debugging, data visualization, and technical documentation.
 All analytical decisions, research design, and interpretations were made by the team.

+In addition, the introductory image was created using ChatGPT.

 ### Contributors :busts_in_silhouette::
 [SltMatteo](https://github.com/SltMatteo), [Tkemper2](https://github.com/Tkemper2), [albertfares](https://github.com/albertfares), [jeanninhugo](https://github.com/jeanninhugo), [frossardr](https://github.com/frossardr)